 You’re now reading the 4th and final post in my SQL Server Backups to Azure series.
-In previous posts I’ve described how to setup an Azure Storage Account, Blob Storage container an how to take SQL Server backups there.
+In previous posts I’ve described how to set up an Azure Storage Account, Blob Storage container and how to take SQL Server backups there.
 This time we’ll take a look at one more option that puts our backups on autopilot, with destination to cloud!

-The feature I am writing about is Managed Backups, option that has been available since SQL Server 2014 but one that I have not seen often used.
-One reason for that maybe being, that there’s an unfixed feature that makes enabling it bit difficult if you’re not aware of the workaround.
+The feature I am writing about is Managed Backups, an option that has been available since SQL Server 2014 but one that I have not seen often used.
+One reason for that, maybe being, that there’s an unfixed feature that makes enabling it a bit difficult if you’re not aware of the workaround.

 Despite this shortcoming, if you have SQL Servers (on-premise or Cloud) but no DBA to care for them, I’d recommend that you take a look at this option.

 What are managed backups?

 Managed Backups is precisely what it sounds like, a system that automates the process of backing up your databases using Azure Blob Storage.
 It can be defined at the instance level to handle all the databases, or just for the specific database(s).
 You can also leave it to fully automatic mode, when it backups databases when certain criteria is met, or you can do some tuning to that as well.

 Depending on your database workloads, the defaults might be enough for you.
 There is also one limitation to be aware of, it will only take Full and Log backups.
 If you have restore strategy designed around Full, Differential, and Log backups to meet business continuity requirements, this might not be the right option for you.

 Managed Backup Defaults

 Without any configuration, the Managed Backup will perform backups when the following criteria have been met.
 In my opinion, these aren’t bad defaults, even when considering the transaction log backups.